-- Provide timely and accurate financial information and services to citizens, City Council, and city staff. - Ensure compliance with purchasing laws and regulations. - Ensure proper internal control in City operations to safeguard City resources. - Pay employees and vendors accurately and in a timely manner. - Process business licenses within 2 to 3 weeks.
+- Provide timely and accurate financial information and services to citizens, City Council, and city staff. - Ensure compliance with purchasing laws and regulations. - Ensure proper internal control in City operations to safeguard City resources. - Pay employees and vendors accurately and in a timely manner. - Process business licenses within 2 to 3 weeks. - Develop utility tax policy.

-The Finance proposed operating budget totals \$1,260,163 in 2021 and \$1,287,736 in 2022.
-This is a 0.7% or \$9,432 decrease to the 2021 proposed budget from the 2020 adjusted budget.
+The Finance adopted operating budget totals \$1,260,163 in 2021 and \$1,287,736 in 2022.
+This is a 0.7% or \$9,432 decrease to the 2021 adopted budget from the 2020 adjusted budget.
 Major line items changes include: